Xu Chi: Personal life

 Xu had three older sisters and a younger brother.
 His brother, Xu Shunshou, was a founder of China's aircraft manufacturing industry.
-His third sister, Xu He (徐和), married Wu Xiuquan, who served as Vice Foreign Minister of China.
+His sister Xu He (徐和) married Wu Xiuquan, who served as Vice Foreign Minister of China.
 Three of his siblings, including Xu Shunshou and the two other sisters, died in the Cultural Revolution.

-Xu married Chen Song (陈松) in Shanghai on the New Year's Day of 1936.
-They had two daughters and a son.
-After the death of Chen Song, Xu married Chen Binbin (陈彬彬) in his later years, but his second marriage ended in divorce soon afterwards.
+Xu married Chen Song (陈松) in Shanghai on January 1, 1936.
+They had three children.
+After the death of Chen Song, Xu married Chen Binbin (陈彬彬), but they soon divorced.
 The actress Bai Ling is Chen Binbin's daughter from a previous marriage.

 Death and legacy

 After his divorce, Xu lived alone in Wuhan and suffered from poor health.
-In the night of 22 December 1996, he jumped to his death from his hospital room, aged 82.
+On 22 December 1996, he jumped to his death from his hospital room, aged 82.

 In 2002, the China Reportage Literature Association and the government of Huzhou city established the Xu Chi Reportage Prize, which is considered China's highest prize in the field.
 It is awarded every two years in Nanxun, Xu's hometown.